The easiest way to get UTM Parameters into Nutshell CRM

 The second step involves integrating hidden fields in your lead capture forms (I.e. the forms you use to collect information from site visitors).
 These fields are not visible to end-users but still exist on the form, meaning tools like Attributer can interact with them without visitors seeing them.

 It's quick and easy to add hidden fields in lead capture forms.
-If you're using a form building tool like Contact Form 7, Gravity Forms, Wufoo, etc then it's as easy as changing a few settings on your form.
-For those using custom HTML, just add input type="hidden" into your lead capture form's HTML code.
+If you're using a form building tool like Contact Form 7, Gravity Forms, Jotform, Typeform, etc. then it's as easy as changing a few settings on your form.

 • Channel